apachols/rabble/docs/NOTES.md

 ## TODO

-- Player types in a space
-- Dialog for selecting letter pops up
+- Interactions with server game moves are now tiles, not strings
+- Clear playTiles rack when play is invalid
 - Tiles for the play with blank in red font are displayed
-- Interactions with server game moves are now tiles, not strings

 - Clear local storage -> function on window
 - Fix UL styles for "nav bar"